shailikadakia/women-in-tech-wordle/README.md

 Built with a **React frontend** and a **FastAPI backend**, this project delivers a clean, modern, educational experience.
 The UI was initially generated using **Figma AI** and refined manually.

+It is deployed using Vercel and Render [women-in-tech-wordle.vercel.app](women-in-tech-wordle.vercel.app)

 ---

 ## ✨ Features